Cricket Care Tips

 Provide fresh food and water.
 Dry grains, potatoes, carrots, and greens work well as a food source.
 Do not allow produce to get moldy.
 You must keep it fresh.

-For 3/8 crickets and smaller, we recommend a shallow dish with fresh paper towel that is kept saturated.
+For crickets smaller than 1/2, we recommend a shallow dish with fresh paper towel that is kept saturated.
 Change the paper towel when it starts to look dirty!

 If you find that the crickets are having trouble getting into their water or food dish, you can use masking tape around the base to give the crickets purchase so they can climb.